Mentoring Program

 • Mentor should inquire into the educational and career goals of the mentee.

-Mentor Conference Activities with Mentee
+Mentor Meeting Activities with Mentee

 • Attend the mentee’s poster or podium presentation.